DThornz/Hemodynamic-Calculator/README.md

 ## What does this code do?

-It processes Fluent exported ASCII data for Wall Shear Stress and XYZ Wall Shear Stresses and then reports back the TAWSS and OSI along with a plot of the surface.
+It processes Fluent exported ASCII data for Wall Shear Stress and XYZ Wall Shear Stresses and then reports back the parameters along with a plot of the surface.

 Example data and a PowerPoint detailing how to use the script is provided as a reference.